stackless-dev/stackman/README.md

 ## Continuous Integration

 The project uses GitHub Actions to automatically:
-- Build libraries for all 8 supported platforms (Linux: AMD64, i386, ARM32, ARM64; Windows: x86, x64, ARM, ARM64)
+- Build libraries for all 9 supported platforms (Linux: AMD64, i386, ARM32, ARM64; macOS: x86_64, ARM64; Windows: x86, x64, ARM64)
 - Run test suites on all platforms (using QEMU emulation for ARM on Linux)
-- Commit updated libraries back to the repository on successful builds
+- Commit updated libraries back to the repository on successful builds (for development branches)
+- Create GitHub Releases with downloadable libraries when version tags are pushed

+### Releases

+Tagged versions (e.g., `v1.0.0`) automatically trigger:
+- Build of all platforms
+- Creation of a GitHub Release
+- Upload of individual library files and a combined archive containing all platforms + headers

+Download stable releases from: https://github.com/kristjanvalur/stackman/releases

 See `.github/workflows/buildcommit.yml` for the complete CI configuration.